OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 1. Download the [Adoption Bot 2022 solution](https://github.com/OfficeDev/microsoft-teams-apps-adopt-bot/blob/main/Adoption%20Bot%202022.zip) Zip file.
 2. Add the [Power Apps app in Microsoft Teams](https://teams.microsoft.com/l/app/a6b63365-31a4-4f43-92ec-710b71557af9?source=store-copy-link), and open it.
 3. It will open the app in **Home** tab and select **Start now**.
-4. Select the team you want to use, and create an application.
-When prompted, name the application **Demo** and select **Save**.
-If this is the first time you are creating an app in the team, it will take a few seconds to setup a Dataverse database before you are prompted to name the application
+4. Select the team you want to use, and **Create** an application.
+If this is the first time you are creating an app in the team, it will take a few seconds to setup a Dataverse database before you are prompted to name the application.
+When prompted, name the application **Demo** and select **Save**.D

 **Next, import the template solution:**